 Ease of Use

-We have a few answers to the question "how easy are the Hoji boots to use?"
-If you use them as intended for skin-accessed skiing in simple tech bindings, the Hoji boot is slicker than any other all around or high performance AT ski boot.
+We have a few answers to the question, "How easy are the Hoji boots to use?".
+If you use them as intended for skin-accessed skiing in simple tech bindings, the Hoji boot is slicker than any other all-around or high-performance AT ski boots.
 The "Hoji Lock" transition closure is brilliant and replicates skimo race gear in transition ease.
 The catches, though, are multiple.
 First, as noted above, touring mobility suffers until you lift your pant cuff and loosen things up further.
 Next is the very odd "Speed Nose".
 Dynafit, like they did with their TLT7 Performance boots, omitted the toe welt/ledge for the Hoji boots.

 For tech binding skinning, this saves some weight and moves the pivot closer to your toes.
 These are good things.
 However, it preempts use with certain bindings, and it makes crampon use complicated.
 There are workarounds to the crampon thing, but it isn't straightforward.
 Overall, the usability issues, especially as compared to branding and marketing copy, of the Hoji, are multiple and significantly hamstring the overall performance.

 It is refreshing to watch Dynafit's top-of-the-line AT ski boots come down in price.
 This is their flagship boot, and it is hundreds of dollars less expensive than previous Dynafit high-end ski boots.
 Provided the complicated "Hoji Lock" holds up for you, you will get years of excellent service from these boots.
 Note, though, that you will likely need to replace the liner for truly good fit and lasting performance.